poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 > Community member **Zanariyo** has compiled an excellent document that explains some of the most common texture formats in Unity and when it's appropriate to use them for your Avatar.
 [You can view the document here <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.google.com/document/d/1WvgJ2lzyNXJuzFa1cr1YKC8xu5-L124VXQ4JI11wJoc).

-To learn more about the different compression formats in further detail, visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html).
+To learn more about the different compression formats in further detail, visit the [Unity Documentation <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html).

 #### Crunch Compression